zendesk/demo_apps/Bestpractices.md

 * Cache the result of promises and API requests when the data doesn't change often.

-* Use [secure settings](https://developer.zendesk.com/apps/docs/apps-v2/using_sdk#using-secure-settings) for passwords and API tokens.
+* Use [secure settings](https://developer.zendesk.com/apps/docs/apps-v2/using_sdk#using-secure-settings) for API tokens.

 * Check out our [changelog](https://developer.zendesk.com/apps/docs/apps-v2/changelog) frequently to keep up to date with the latest framework updates.